 - carry passengers and cargo within recommended limits.
 You will find these limits on your vehicle's Certification/Tire label.
-See "Loading Your Vehicle" in the Index. - are driven on reasonable road surfaces within legal driving limits. - use the recommended fuel.
+See "Loading Your Vehicle" in the Index. - are driven on reasonable road surfaces within legal driving limits. - are driven off-road in the recommended manner.
+See "Operating Your Vehicle Off Paved Roads" in the Index. - use the recommended fuel.
 See "Fuel" in the Index.